adamkirkwood/sketch-focus/README.md

 Open `[Settings]`, choose the `[Data]` tab and click 'Export data' to create a JSON file containing all of your notes and tasks.
 You can later import it back into any document you like.
 This is a must when you have mission critical information in your items.

 ![export-import-data.gif](http://i.giphy.com/oKLNQQ6OIeSU8.gif "Import and export data GIF")

+# Frequently Asked Questions

+### How do I use Sketch Focus?
+Sketch Focus is designed as a separate floating window and you can open and close it anytime and continue exactly where you left off.
+The fastest way to open Sketch Focus is by hitting `[CMD SHIFT F]` on your keyboard.
+You can also find it under the 'Plugins' menu.
+Then add any items, etc. Hit `[ESC]` or click the close button to close the window.

+### How do I use Sketch Focus?
+Sketch Focus is designed as a separate floating window and you can open and close it anytime and continue exactly where you left off.
+The fastest way to open Sketch Focus is by hitting `[CMD SHIFT F]` on your keyboard.
+You can also find it under the 'Plugins' menu.
+Then add any items, etc. Hit `[ESC]` or click the close button to close the window.

+### How do I use Sketch Focus?
+Sketch Focus is designed as a separate floating window and you can open and close it anytime and continue exactly where you left off.
+The fastest way to open Sketch Focus is by hitting `[CMD SHIFT F]` on your keyboard.
+You can also find it under the 'Plugins' menu.
+Then add any items, etc. Hit `[ESC]` or click the close button to close the window.

+### How do I use Sketch Focus?
+Sketch Focus is designed as a separate floating window and you can open and close it anytime and continue exactly where you left off.
+The fastest way to open Sketch Focus is by hitting `[CMD SHIFT F]` on your keyboard.
+You can also find it under the 'Plugins' menu.
+Then add any items, etc. Hit `[ESC]` or click the close button to close the window.

+### How do I use Sketch Focus?
+Sketch Focus is designed as a separate floating window and you can open and close it anytime and continue exactly where you left off.
+The fastest way to open Sketch Focus is by hitting `[CMD SHIFT F]` on your keyboard.
+You can also find it under the 'Plugins' menu.
+Then add any items, etc. Hit `[ESC]` or click the close button to close the window.

+### How do I use Sketch Focus?
+Sketch Focus is designed as a separate floating window and you can open and close it anytime and continue exactly where you left off.
+The fastest way to open Sketch Focus is by hitting `[CMD SHIFT F]` on your keyboard.
+You can also find it under the 'Plugins' menu.
+Then add any items, etc. Hit `[ESC]` or click the close button to close the window.

+### How do I use Sketch Focus?
+Sketch Focus is designed as a separate floating window and you can open and close it anytime and continue exactly where you left off.
+The fastest way to open Sketch Focus is by hitting `[CMD SHIFT F]` on your keyboard.
+You can also find it under the 'Plugins' menu.
+Then add any items, etc. Hit `[ESC]` or click the close button to close the window.